The Hills (TV series): U.S. television ratings

 The first season of The Hills maintained a steady viewership of about two million viewers for each weekly episode.
 During the third season, the series achieved its most-viewed episode, "Paris Changes Everything", on March 17, 2008; it had attracted 4.8 million viewers in its original airing.
 However, the fourth season premiere experienced a 25 percent ratings decline, attracting 2.6 million viewers, compared to the 3.8 million viewers of the third-season finale.
 The second half of the fifth season, also Cavallari's first episode as the lead, premiered to 2.1 million viewers, suffering a 30 percent drop from the premiere of the first half.
-The series finale in July 2010 aired to three million viewers, becoming the peak viewership of the season.
+The series finale on July 13, 2010 aired to three million viewers, becoming the peak viewership of the season.